FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes Housing Action Plan - Special Meeting of Limerick City and County Council - 6th November 2017.md

 • Concern regarding the sustainability of HAP and RAS and what was in place for

-people who did not qualify for housing supports.--- **4**
+people who did not qualify for housing supports.
+---
+**4**

 • Progress requested on Burke Avenue and Speakers Corner.